 Picnic Ham is popular at Easter, but it makes a great holiday meal, a special occasion dinner, or Sunday dinner any time of the year.
-This ham dinner recipe pairs well with Potatoes Romanoff and Green beans and mushrooms.
+This ham dinner recipe pairs well Old Fashioned Scalloped Potatoes (no cheese) and Carrot Casserole.
+The leftovers are perfect for making this Leftover Ham and Macaroni Soup.

 Jump to: